d-bl/MAE-gf/docs/snow-stitches/index.md

 PLease don't rely on twist marks in the pair diagrams, they are buggy.

 You are invited to fix the problem with the spider legs in the last [diagram](/GroundForge/droste?droste2=b10=rclc,b11=ctc,b12=ctc,b13=crcl,&b1=rcrc&droste3=ctc,b133=ctcttctc&patchWidth=3&patchHeight=5&paintStitches=rcrc&tile=-5&shiftColsSW=-1&shiftRowsSW=1&shiftColsSE=1&shiftRowsSE=1#).
-Hint: the screenshots are assembled from different definitions.
+Hints: the screenshots are assembled from slightly different definitions.
 Ignore the twist marks on the pair diagrams: they are buggy.